serenity-is/docs/getting_started/starting_serene.md

 ```

 You can also use another SQL server.
-Just change the connectionString.
+Just change the connection string.